qntm/t-a-i/README.md

 Unix time therefore has the same issues as UTC when it comes to removed time; certain millisecond counts literally never happened.
 During inserted time, since Unix time is a simple real number, it can't express a time like "23:59:60", so it must overrun, then backtrack and repeat itself.

 Ironically, TAI fits the description of an idealised Gregorian calendar much better.
 Applying the same arithmetic to a TAI date yields TAI time, which is the number of TAI milliseconds since 1970-01-01 00:00:00 TAI.

+## Validity for the future

+Leap seconds (or the lack thereof) are announced in the International Earth Rotation and Reference Systems Service (IERS)'s six-monthly Bulletin C. For example, at the time of writing, [the latest such bulletin](https://datacenter.iers.org/data/latestVersion/16_BULLETIN_C16.txt) was published on 7 January 2021 and announced that there will be no leap second at the end of 30 June 2021.
+This means that `t-a-i`'s calculations are guaranteed to be correct up to, but not including, the *next* potential leap second, which in this case is at the end of 31 December 2021.
+At or beyond this point, the introduction of leap seconds cannot be predicted in advance, and the correctness of `t-a-i`'s behaviour cannot be guaranteed.

+As a result, `t-a-i`'s behaviour beyond the next-but-one (possible) leap second is considered to be in flux.
+Updates to the source data when new leap seconds are announced will not be considered breaking changes, and will not incur a major version bump.